supertokens/supertokens-auth-react/examples/with-hasura-thirdpartyemailpassword/README.md

 ## Run the demo app

-1. Run `ngrok` to list on port 3001.
+1. Run `ngrok` to listen on port 3001.
 This will expose the API server to the internet which Hasura can query

 ```
 ngrok http 3001